ADN FAQs

 NOTE: You will need to have ATI submit your TEAS Test result electronically to SBCC.
 TEAS results submitted by the student are not accepted.

-No. Results from the first TEAS attempt only are accepted, with an overall score of 62% or higher.
+No. Results from the first TEAS attempt only of the accepted TEAS test version are accepted, with an overall score of 62% or higher.
 If the overall score is below 62%, a remediation plan must be completed prior to retesting.
-Contact the ADN Program Director for a remediation plan after submitting the TEAS results.
+Go to the TEAS webpage for information regarding remediation plan after submitting the TEAS results.

 *The SBCC ADN program currently receives a grant from the California Community College Chancellor's Office.
 The conditions of the grant require the SBCC ADN program to follow these regulations.
 The grant stipulates that the SBCC ADN program is required to accept the first ATI TEAS attempt only.
 Therefore, additional TEAS attempts taken with the intent to raise an applicant's score will not be accepted.